interactions-py/interactions.py/docs/src/Guides/10 Events.md

     print("I now control ModalCompletion!")
 ```

-A lot of times, this behavior is used for custom error handling.
+A lot of times, this behavior is used for custom error tracking.
 If so, [take a look at the error tracking guide](../25 Error Tracking) for a guide on that.

 ## Events to Listen To